Blue Knights Drum and Bugle Corps: History

 The corps attended its first DCI Championships in 1975 in Philadelphia, finishing 11th in the Class A preliminaries.
 In 1977, 1978, and 2004 the Blue Knights were hosts for the Drum Corps International World Championships.
 In 1979, the corps renamed its home competition, Drums Along The Rockies and turned it into both a major national competition and one of the corps' primary fundraising activities.

 In 1984, George and Lynn Lindstrom became the corps directors.
 The Lindstroms were to instill the corps with a professional attitude toward competition; the successful bingo operation, in place since the early 80s, made it possible for the corps to purchase the equipment necessary to fulfill the goals of the new attitude.
 The Lindstroms departed after the 1985 season, and director Mark Arnold was hired.
 Under Arnold's leadership, the corps became a major competitor, earning its first finals spot in 1991.
-Since then, the corps been a finalist twenty-four times across twenty-eight seasons.
+Since then, the corps been a finalist twenty-seven times across thirty-three competitive seasons.

 After working as acting director during the 2021 season, Daniel Belcher was promoted to executive director.
 After several seasons, Daniel Belcher moved on to other opportunities with Mark Arnold returning to his role as executive director for the 2024 season.